Applied Behaviour Analysis- ABA

 We work alongside your child's caregivers, teachers, and therapists to create consistency in the approaches that help them thrive.

-This focus on 'real-world' success is what makes it possible to reach the ultimate goal: a smooth transition into greater independence beyond ABA.
+This focus on 'real-world' success is what makes it possible to reach the ultimate goal, which is a smooth transition into greater independence beyond ABA.

 -